 Alternative method advantages:

-Businesses often benefit from diversified payment strategies that utilize optimal methods for different types of transactions, rather than relying exclusively on single payment approaches.
+Businesses often benefit from diversified payment strategies that leverage optimal methods for different types of transactions, rather than relying on a single payment approach.

 Conclusion